-But, if the token t following of is not an opening curly bracket, a bracket is inserted, and the start column of t is remembered as the position at which the elements of the layout list must begin.
+But, if the token t following of is not an opening curly bracket, a bracket is inserted, and the start column of t (or the column after the current layout column, whichever is bigger) is remembered as the position at which the elements of the layout list must begin.
 Semicolons are inserted at those positions.
 When a token is eventually encountered left of the position of t (or an end-of-file), a closing bracket is inserted at that point.